 - Rural Residential properties

 Approximately one half of all land found within the United States is utilized in some form of agricultural production and even more is included in uses such as rural residential and recreational properties.
 At the same time, the number of appraisers that have been educated and trained in this specific type of real estate is relatively small as a percentage of the entire appraisal workforce.
 As a result, appraisers in this industry have formed a very close network of peers which aids in the ability to gather significant factual data pertinent to very difficult and complex real property issues.
-Given the complexities of issues surround such a large percentage of real estate throughout the United States, and the significant investment required by market participants to acquire ownership, a well trained and experienced valuation professional has vast opportunities to obtain significant business.
+Given the complexities of issues surrounding such a large percentage of real estate throughout the United States, and the significant investment required by market participants to acquire ownership, a well trained and experienced valuation professional has vast opportunities to obtain significant business.

-Have a designation from another Organization?
+Have a designation from another organization?
 Click here to get on the 'Fast Track' to Accreditation